clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 ### Who are you?
 * What's your name and pronouns?
 * Have you been to a ClojureBridge or similar workshops before?
-* What's your current favourite restaurant?
+* What's your current favourite place in Berlin?

 # What's a ClojureBridge?